WE ARE OPEN FOR IN-PERSON GATHERINGS

 We care about your health and safety.
 If you are in a high-risk group or you yourself are sick, have a fever, present any signs of cold, flu, or COVID-19 symptoms, or if you have been in contact with anyone who has had COVID-19 in the past 14 days, we encourage you to continue attending online at this time.

-On the first Sunday of each month, we will have a Family Worship Experience in our new KidsMin space, along with children’s programs for birth – 6th grade.
+On the first and third Sundays of the month, we will have a Family Worship Experience in our new KidsMin space, along with children’s programs for birth – 6th grade.
 To learn more, visit rcalvary.org/kidsonline.
-For all other Sundays, we will have a mother’s room for changing diapers and the lobby available if your kids are struggling in service.
-There won’t be ANY shame in going in the lobby if your children are having a difficult time.
+For all other Sundays, we will have a mother’s room for changing diapers and the lobby available.

 We will all be wearing face coverings while entering, exiting, and singing.
 If you forget, one will be provided for you.
 Children two and under are not required to wear face coverings.